parisepigenetics/bibs/index.md

 ---

 ![banner]({{site.baseurl}}/images/banner.png)
-# EDC BiBs core facility
+# Epigenetics and Cell Fate BiBs core facility

-## Welcome to the Epigenetics and Cell Fate Bioinformatics and Biostatistics website!
+## Welcome to EDC Bioinformatics and Biostatistics facility website!

 The [Paris Epigenetics](http://parisepigenetics.com) BiBs platform provides and develops user-friendly, state of the art epigenomics protocols.
 We also maintain access to a local computing cluster and provide the teams of the UMR7216 a variety of bioinformatics related services such as technology monitoring, project-specific analyses and user-tailored, on-demand training.
 This website is the main resource for protocols, scripts and instructions on how to use the HPC clusters.
 {:.ui.large.message}

 <br/>

 ## How to access the facility